dafzor/bnetlauncher/README.md

 ## Purpose

-This application is intended to facilitate the launch of battle.net games from steam with overlay with minimal/no interaction with the battle.net client while still being automaticly logged in.
+This application is intended to facilitate the launch of battle.net games from steam with overlay with minimal/no interaction with the battle.net client while still being automatically logged in.

 ## Requirements